-Yes, your shield parries a full 360 degrees around your body.
-This is one simple statement but can actually mean a lot for improving both your PvE and PvP gameplay, especially if you didn’t already know about this beforehand.
+Yes, your shield carries a full 360 degrees around your body.
+This is one simple statement, but it can greatly improve your PvE and PvP gameplay, especially if you didn’t already know about this beforehand.

-To put this in other terms, you don’t have to be facing an enemy to parry them, all you have to do is time the parry correctly.
-Knowing about this can completely change the way you approach PvP in particular and will give you a lot more flexibility in duels.
-If you don’t have to constantly be facing your opponent head-on, you’re going to have access to a greater level of maneuverability.
+In other words, you don’t have to face an enemy to parry them; all you have to do is time the parry correctly.
+Knowing about this can completely change how you approach PvP, and will give you much more flexibility in duels.
+If you don’t have to be facing your opponent head-on constantly, you’ll have access to a greater level of maneuverability.

-Next time you’re dueling a player or a phantom, give it a try.
-Turn your back on them and try to parry, you’ll be surprised at just how effective it can actually be.
+Next time you’re dueling a player or a phantom, try it.
+Turn your back on them and try to parry them; you’ll be surprised at just how effective it can be.

 2. Stop Double Rolling

 This tip primarily applies to PvP.
-It can come in helpful in PvE, too, but you’re going to get more bang for your buck practicing this while playing against other players.
+It can be helpful in PvE, too, but you’ll get more bang for your buck practicing this while playing against other players.

 So, what do we mean by double rolling?
-Whether you notice it or not, you’re going to be rolling twice out of most engagements in PvP when you first start dabbling in it.
-Typically, newer players will get an opportunity to get in a hit or two, double roll-out, and return to a neutral position (which we talked about earlier).
+Whether you notice it or not, you’ll be rolling twice out of most engagements in PvP when you first start dabbling in it.
+Typically, newer players will get an opportunity to get in a hit or two, double roll out, and return to a neutral position (which we talked about earlier).

-This is a massive problem for a number of reasons, but mainly because you’re giving up any sort of advantage you might have established in the dual.
-Double rolling is going to put you out of range of your opponent, destroying your spacing and giving them a chance to heal and get back in the right.
+This is a massive problem for several reasons, but mainly because you’re giving up any sort of advantage you might have established in the dual.
+Double rolling will put you out of range of your opponent, destroying your spacing and giving them a chance to heal and get back in the right.

-If you only single roll to create space, though, you leave enough room to continue applying pressure, as well as to punish any player that panics and whiffs their attacks.
+If you only single roll to create space, though, you leave enough room to continue applying pressure and punish any player that panics and whiffs their attacks.

-Breaking the habit of double rolling is going to take practice, and you will start losing more fights as a result.
-However, over time, you’ll notice that your skills begin to exponentially improve.
-You’re going to get better at spacing, pressuring, and maintaining momentum so that you can convert your PvP wins.
+Breaking the habit of double rolling will take practice, and you will start losing more fights.
+However, over time, you’ll notice that your skills improve exponentially.
+You’ll get better at spacing, pressuring, and maintaining momentum to convert your PvP wins.

 Next time you’re in PvP, make a conscious effort to only single roll when you need to back up.
 Even if you end up getting hit most of the time, practice that spacing and get used to working with it.
-This isn’t to say that you shouldn’t double roll at all, only that you need to stop doing it automatically.
+This isn’t to say that you shouldn’t double-roll at all; you need to stop doing it automatically.

 1. Don’t Be Afraid to Study